MasterZack69/Muth/README.md

    - Added Velocity function

-   - Changed all the functions name in English from hindi for more convenience
+   - Changed all the functions name in English from hindi for more convenience (except simple arithmetic)

 # Upcoming
  - Will add more fijiks formulas 🙃

  - Trigonometry (after an year)

- - Command Line Interface
+ - Command Line Interface (after a decade)

 # Credits